Running Scared (2006 film): Critical response

 Running Scared received mixed reviews from film critics.
-It currently holds a 41% approval rating on film review aggregator website Rotten Tomatoes, where the general consensus states: "This film runs with frenetic energy punctuated by gratuitous violence but sorely lacks in plot, character development and stylistic flair."
-The film holds an average of 41 out of 100, based on 30 reviews, on film review site Metacritic.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 41% based on 131 reviews.
+The site's consensus reads: "This film runs with frenetic energy punctuated by gratuitous violence but sorely lacks in plot, character development and stylistic flair."
+On Metacritic, the film has a weighted average score of 41 out of 100, based on 30 critics, indicating "mixed or average reviews".
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.